Steven D. Cohen

 Cohen previously served as managing director of the Oral Communication Program at the University of Maryland.
-As part of this role, he led curriculum development, assessment initiatives, and instructor training for a large-scale general education program.
+As part of this role, he led curriculum development, assessment initiatives, and instructor training for one of the nation’s largest general education programs.
 Cohen also spent several years working in the private sector.
 He was an assistant vice president and team leader at Bank of America and later became a senior strategy consultant at IBM Global Business Services.
 In addition, Cohen was the founder and chairman of Friends for Life of America, a nonprofit organization that improves the quality of life for pediatric cancer patients and their families.
 Under his leadership, the organization distributed hats, holiday cards, and teddy bears to patients in almost every state and more than 30 countries.